From Drinking Philosophers to Asynchronous Path-Following Robots: Results

-We also observe that makespan values are quite similar for Rainbow Cycle and MCP methods, although MCP often performs slightly better in this regard.
+We also observe that makespan values are quite similar for DrPP-RC and MCP methods, although MCP often performs slightly better in this regard.
 Given a collection of paths, the makespan is largely determined by the \emph{``slowest''} robot, a robot with a long path and/or a high delay probability, regardless of the control policies.
-The makespan statistics do not necessarily reflect the amount of concurrency allowed by the control policies.
+Therefore, makespan statistics do not necessarily reflect the amount of concurrency allowed by the control policies.
 Ideally, in the case of a slow moving robot, we want the control policies not to stop or slow down other robots unnecessarily, but to allow them move freely.
 The flowtime statistics reflect these properties better.
-From Figure~\ref{fig:random_results}, we see that flowtime values increase more significantly with $t_{max}$ for MCP, compared to Rainbow Cycle policy.
+From Figure~\ref{fig:random_results}, we see that flowtime values increase more significantly with $t_{max}$ for MCP, compared to DrPP-RC.
 This trend can be explained with how priority orders are maintained in each of the algorithms.
 As the delay probabilities increase, there is more uncertainty in the motion of robots.
 MCP keeps a fixed priority order between robots, which might lead to robots waiting for each other unnecessarily.
-On the other hand, Rainbow Cycle dynamically adjusts this order, which leads to more concurrent behavior, hence the smaller flowtime values.
-The following illustrates this phenomenon with a simple example.
+On the other hand, DrPP-RC dynamically adjusts this order, which leads to more concurrent behavior, hence the smaller flowtime values.
+Section~\ref{ssec:nasty} illustrates this phenomenon with a simple example.